 Feeding time becomes fun family time with baby-led weaning.

 Even with BLW feeding your little one solid food for the first time can be something you tend to worry about.

 Which food to introduce first?
 What order is best?

 Baby-led weaning makes the first foods super easy to figure out!

-I’ve done baby-led weaning now with three babies and have found these items to be my absolute favorite and I highly recommend them to all moms who are beginning the BLW journey!
+I’ve done baby led weaning now with three babies and have found these items to be my absolute must haves and I highly recommend these supplies to all moms who are beginning the baby led weaning journey!

 Books to Read for Introducing Solids

 I am a HUGE advocate of READING THE BOOK.